Automattic/host-partner-documentation/jetpack/jetpack-start-endpoints/determining-provisioning-status-v1.4.md

-# Deprecation notice

-This version of the endpoint has been deprecated.
-Please use the [1.4 version of the staus endpoint](jetpack/jetpack-start-endpoints/determining-provisioning-status-v1.4.md) instead.

 # Determining Provisioning Status of a Jetpack Site

 At times, it may be desirable to check the provisioning status of a site to get information such as:

-- Does a given site have a plan provisioned?
+- Does a given site have a plan/product provisioned?
+If so, which?
+- Does a given site have a pending activation?
-- Was the plan provisioned by a given partner?
+- Was provisioned made by a given partner?
 - Is the site connected to WordPress.com?

-To provide the provisioning status of a site, there is the `/jpphp/{$site}/status` endpoint.
+To provide the provisioning status of a site, there is the `/1.4/jpphp/{$site}/status` endpoint.

 ## Getting an access token